scheinmensch/Spotify/README.md

 - [Rival Sons](Get_data_Rival%20Sons.ipynb)
 - [The Streets](Get_data_The_Streets.ipynb)

-The first artist for whom I analyze the audio data is [ALL THEM WITCHES](AllThemWitches.ipynb)
+The first artist for whom I analyzed the audio data is [ALL THEM WITCHES](AllThemWitches.ipynb)

 Followed by [THE STREETS](TheStreets.ipynb)

-I first look at the variables in isolation and then at the relationships between them.

-On **Tableau** Public I'm working on more analytics, visualizations and dashboards to compare the music of the artitst.
-Will share the results asap!

-I may later develop an ML model.
-The ideas will certainly come during the analysis.

 In this repository, I place particular emphasis on the visualizations.
 Color schemes, fonts, etc. I'm also working on interactive plots.
 These won't be rendered on Github, please view the notebook on [nbviewer](https://nbviewer.org/) instead.

+*This repository will be expanded as soon as new ideas emerge and there is time :)*

 ### Virtual environment: